-1.8.17 Keys to Console
+1.9.17 Keys to Console

-Summary: control which SSH keys may be written to console
+Summary: control which SSH host keys may be written to console

-For security reasons it may be desirable not to write SSH fingerprints and keys to the console.
-To avoid the fingerprint of types of SSH keys being written to console the ssh\fp\console\blacklist config key can be used.
+For security reasons it may be desirable not to write SSH host keys and their fingerprints to the console.
+To avoid either being written to the console the emit\keys\to\console config key under the main ssh config key can be used.
+To avoid the fingerprint of types of SSH host keys being written to console the ssh\fp\console\blacklist config key can be used.
 By default all types of keys will have their fingerprints written to console.
-To avoid keys of a key type being written to console the ssh\key\console\blacklist config key can be used.
-By default ssh-dss keys are not written to console.
+To avoid host keys of a key type being written to console the ssh\key\console\blacklist config key can be used.
+By default ssh-dss host keys are not written to console.